 1) …that they felt slightly awkward about making their vows strictly funny and jesting – while their partner wrote deep, serious, and heartfelt lines.
 They wish they could go back and add in a few more loving and heartfelt thoughts instead of keeping it all funny and lighthearted.

 It’s hard to walk the line between funny and serious, but try to include a mix of both.
 No one knows your partner better than you do, so say everything that you feel about them.
 You may think whatever you’re going to say is implicit and doesn’t need to be said, but they’ll appreciate hearing it regardless.

 2) …that they felt stressed out trying to come up with something to say the night before.

 Do yourself a favour and write out your vows at least a week before your wedding day.
 You’ll save yourself a lot of stress – and avoid potential writer’s block – by not leaving it until the last minute.

 3) …that they wished they had thought ahead to write them down on paper.

 A lot of couples have their vows saved on a document in their phone – which works just fine, in theory.
 But some couples felt that it took away from the intimacy and wildness of the moment to have a phone in hand.
 Depending on the light, it can also be hard to see the screen properly to read what you’ve written.

-If having a vow book doesn’t really feel like you, then you can opt for something else!
+Then you can opt for something else!
 You can write it on a simple piece of paper, and then gift your partner a copy of the vows in a creative way.

 4) …that they were glad they wrote their wedding vows as more of a private love letter than a public speech.